Simi-Paxleal-J/Clojure-installation/clj-on-Windows.md

 * #2 and 3 should probably be run only if you have admin privileges

 ## Run
 If you are using Windows PowerShell, invoke via `clj` or `clojure`.
+Do not use Powershell ISE.

 If you need to run outside powershell, for example from the old Windows Command Prompt or [Git Bash](https://gitforwindows.org/), try:
 ```